Microeconomics: Supply and demand

 On the supply side of the market, some factors of production are described as (relatively) variable in the short run, which affects the cost of changing output levels.
-Their usage rates can be changed easily, such as electrical power, raw-material inputs, and over-time and temp work.
+Their usage rates can be changed easily, such as for electrical power, raw material inputs, overtime, and temp work.
 Other inputs are relatively fixed, such as plant and equipment and key personnel.
 In the long run, all inputs may be adjusted by management.
-These distinctions translate to differences in the elasticity (responsiveness) of the supply curve in the short and long runs and corresponding differences in the price-quantity change from a shift on the supply or demand side of the market.
+These distinctions translate into differences in the elasticity (responsiveness) of the supply curve in the short and long runs, and corresponding differences in the price-quantity changes from a shift on the supply or demand side of the market.

-Marginalist theory, such as above, describes the consumers as attempting to reach most-preferred positions, subject to income and wealth constraints while producers attempt to maximize profits subject to their own constraints, including demand for goods produced, technology, and the price of inputs.
-For the consumer, that point comes where marginal utility of a good, net of price, reaches zero, leaving no net gain from further consumption increases.
+Marginalist theory, as above, describes consumers as attempting to reach their most-preferred positions, subject to income and wealth constraints.
+In contrast, producers attempt to maximize profits subject to their own constraints, including demand for the goods they produce, technology, and input prices.
+For the consumer, that point is where the marginal utility of a good, net of price, reaches zero, leaving no net gain from further increases in consumption.
 Analogously, the producer compares marginal revenue (identical to price for the perfect competitor) against the marginal cost of a good, with marginal profit the difference.
 At the point where marginal profit reaches zero, further increases in production of the good stop.
 For movement to market equilibrium and for changes in equilibrium, price and quantity also change "at the margin": more-or-less of something, rather than necessarily all-or-nothing.

 Other applications of demand and supply include the distribution of income among the factors of production, including labor and capital, through factor markets.
-In a competitive labor market for example the quantity of labor employed and the price of labor (the wage rate) depends on the demand for labor (from employers for production) and supply of labor (from potential workers).
-Labor economics examines the interaction of workers and employers through such markets to explain patterns and changes of wages and other labor income, labor mobility, and (un)employment, productivity through human capital, and related public-policy issues.
+In a competitive labor market, for example, the quantity of labor employed and the price of labor (the wage rate) depend on the demand for labor (from employers for production) and supply of labor (from potential workers).
+Labor economics examines the interaction of workers and employers in such markets to explain patterns and changes in wages and other labor income, labor mobility, (un)employment, productivity through human capital, and related public-policy issues.

-Demand-and-supply analysis is used to explain the behavior of perfectly competitive markets, but as a standard of comparison it can be extended to any type of market.
+Demand-and-supply analysis is used to explain the behavior of perfectly competitive markets, but as a standard of comparison, it can be extended to any market.
 It can also be generalized to explain variables across the economy, for example, total output (estimated as real GDP) and the general price level, as studied in macroeconomics.
 Tracing the qualitative and quantitative effects of variables that change supply and demand, whether in the short or long run, is a standard exercise in applied economics.
-Economic theory may also specify conditions such that supply and demand through the market is an efficient mechanism for allocating resources.
+Economic theory may also specify conditions under which supply and demand in the market are an efficient mechanism for allocating resources.